Part-Time Job Resume Example for a Teen

 Due to your limited work experience, you’ll likely need to go beyond your job history, and include related coursework, school activities, and volunteer experience, as well as job history.
 It’s helpful to look at student and part-time resume examples to get some ideas about what a good one contains.

 Tips for Writing a Resume for Teenagers

 You want your resume to clearly show the employer what kind of employee you’ll be.
 You don’t want them to have to waste their time deciphering your experiences.
 Here's how to do that:

 - Use a simple format and font.
 Use a resume template to guide your writing.
 Looking at examples can help you decide what kind of content you should include, as well as how to format your resume.
 Choose a simple, standard format.
 It should be easy to read and look like a professional document.
 A font like Times New Roman or Ariel looks good and will make your information stand out to the hiring manager.

 - Think about what the employer wants.
 Make sure to tailor your resume to fit your own experiences, and the requirements of the position you’re seeking.
 For example, if you are applying for a job as a camp counselor, highlight any experience you have working with children.
 If you are applying to be a waiter, emphasize experience in customer service, or working (or playing) on a team.

 - Highlight academic accomplishments.
 As a student, a lot of your experiences are in the classroom.
 Emphasize achievements like a high GPA or any academic awards.
 Success in the classroom is a good indicator of success on the job, and hiring managers know this.
 If you have taken courses related to the job you’re applying for, list those as well.

 - Emphasize extracurricular activities.
-Because you likely have limited work experience, emphasize your non-work activities.
+Since you likely have limited work experience, emphasize your non-work activities.
 These might include clubs, sports, babysitting, or volunteer work.
 All of these activities can show your skills and abilities.